matuteiglesias/journal/content/JobMarket/2024-11-01_Prepared_Application_for_Career_Commission_Represe.md

 ## 📅 2024-11-01 — Session: Prepared Application for Career Commission Representative

 **🕒 17:00–17:45**
-**🏷️ Labels**: application, candidacy, email, instructions, graduate, data science
+**🏷️ Labels**: Application, Candidacy, Email, Instructions, Graduate, Data Science
 **📂 Project**: JobMarket
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to prepare the necessary documents and instructions for Matías Nehuen Iglesias's application as a candidate for the Career Commission Representative in the Data Science degree program.
+The session aimed to prepare the necessary documents and instructions for Matías Nehuen Iglesias's application as a candidate for the Career Commission Representative in the [[Data Science]] degree program.

 ### Key Activities
 - Drafted an email template for the application process, detailing the requirements for candidacy.